MicrosoftDocs/architecture-center/docs/microservices/ci-cd-kubernetes.md

 - The team uses [namespaces](/azure/container-registry/container-registry-best-practices#repository-namespaces) in Azure Container Registry to isolate images that are approved for production from images that are still being tested.
 - The team uses Helm charts to package each microservice.

+This pipeline uses [Azure Pipelines](/azure/devops/pipelines/?view=azure-devops) to build, test, and deploy microservices to AKS.
+The container images for the microservices are stored in [Azure Container Registry](/azure/container-registry/).
+However, the basic approach described here can work with other tools and services such as Jenkins and Docker Hub.

-In this example, a developer is working on a microservice called Delivery Service.
+In this example, a developer is working on a microservice called the Delivery Service.
 While developing a new feature, the developer checks code into a feature branch.

 ![CI/CD workflow](./images/aks-cicd-1.png)